 cold corporate management style, not serious about keeping good administrative talent (despite trying to say the opposite)

-Executive Compensation Analyst (Former Employee) – Toronto, ON – 31 May 2012
+Consulting Analyst, Executive Compensation (Former Employee) – Toronto, ON – 23 November 2017

 The office's friendly staff were the highlight of the experience at Willis Towers Watson.
 For entry-level employees, though, salary did not match the tradeoff in work-life balance that came with the job.